-The mesh is generated from a dictionary file named blockMeshDict located in the constant/polyMesh directory of a case. blockMesh reads this dictionary, generates the mesh and writes out the mesh data to points and faces, cells and boundary files in the same directory.
+The mesh is generated from a dictionary file named blockMeshDict located in the system (or constant/polyMesh) directory of a case. blockMesh reads this dictionary, generates the mesh and writes out the mesh data to points and faces, cells and boundary files in the same directory.

 The principle behind blockMesh is to decompose the domain geometry into a set of 1 or more three dimensional, hexahedral blocks.
 Edges of the blocks can be straight lines, arcs or splines.
 The mesh is ostensibly specified as a number of cells in each direction of the block, sufficient information for blockMesh to generate the mesh data.

 Each block of the geometry is defined by 8 vertices, one at each corner of a hexahedron.
 The vertices are written in a list so that each vertex can be accessed using its label, remembering that OpenFOAM always uses the C++ convention that the first element of the list has label ‘0’.
 An example block is shown in Figure 5.5 with each vertex numbered according to the list.
 The edge connecting vertices 1 and 5 is curved to remind the reader that curved edges can be specified in blockMesh.

 It is possible to generate blocks with less than 8 vertices by collapsing one or more pairs of vertices on top of each other, as described in section 5.3.3.

 Each block has a local coordinate system that must be right-handed.
 A right-handed set of axes is defined such that to an observer looking down the axis, with nearest them, the arc from a point on the axis to a point on the axis is in a clockwise sense.